-In order to plan positively for office space the Core Strategy identifies the current extent of the city centre boundary for Bath and a wider Bath Central Area (comprising the edge-of-centre locations that are most likely to be enable the city centre to grow).
+- 475. In order to plan positively for office space the Core Strategy identifies the current extent of the city centre boundary for Bath and a wider Bath Central Area (comprising the edge-of-centre locations that are most likely to be enable the city centre to grow).
 These areas fall within the Bath City Riverside Enterprise Zone and will be the focus for new office space.
 The Enterprise Zone also extends further westwards and new office space as part of allocated mixed use developments will be suitable in areas along this corridor that are well-connected to public transport options, and walking and cycling networks.
-The site allocations section of the Plan indicates the sites where this is case, and the quantum of space allocated.
+The site allocations section of the Plan indicates the sites where this is case, and the quantum of space allocated. - 476.
 At Keynsham, the redevelopment of Somerdale presents the most important opportunity to inject a new office market into the town.
 Although out-of-centre it is well connected by public transport options to both Bath and Bristol.
-At Midsomer Norton and Radstock the Placemaking Plan identifies town centre boundaries and it is within these centres that small levels of new office development will be concentrated.

-The site allocations section identifies specific sites within and adjoining the city/ town centre boundaries and elsewhere; in the Bath City Enterprise Zone and at Somerdale, for new office uses to meet strategic needs.

-Outside these areas, office development will need to be justified in respect of Policy CR1 and the sequential test, and Policy CR2 and the impact test (if over 2,500 m GIA).
+At Midsomer Norton and Radstock the Placemaking Plan identifies town centre boundaries and it is within these centres that small levels of new office development will be concentrated. - 477.
+The site allocations section identifies specific sites within and adjoining the city/ town centre boundaries and elsewhere; in the Bath City Enterprise Zone and at Somerdale, for new office uses to meet strategic needs. - 478.
+Outside these areas, office development will need to be justified in respect of Policy CR1 and the sequential test.

-POLICY ED1A: Office Development
+POLICY ED1A: OFFICE DEVELOPMENT